chetanmeh/meta64/readme.md

 * Once app is up and running go here: http://localhost:8083/mobile
 * Remove anonUserLandingPageNode from application.properties, or set it properly.
 Sorry no docs exist yet on what that is, other than to say that landing page is the uuid of the page we will show all anonymous users or users before they log in.
+* Look in the 'docs' folder of the project for more documentation in addition to this readme.

 # Known Bugs

  [only minor bugs known at this time]